webix-hub/docs/data/api/ui.spreadsheet_insertrow.md

 @params:

-- rowId			number		the row id
+- rowId			number		the id of the row above which a new row will be inserted